mukherjeeruben/Information_Retreval/README.md

 Terminal Options :

-Press 1 for Vector Space Model
+Press 1 for Vector Space Model \n
-Press 2 for BM25
+Press 2 for BM25 \n
 Press 3 or any key for Unigram Language Model